| | |

 The Best Simple Roast Chicken

 This is the best simple roast chicken recipe I’ve ever made!
-We’ve had such hot weather lately that it was wonderful to wake up to a cool and overcast day which always means cooking a comforting meal.
-I went online in search of some dinner inspiration and found Thomas Keller’s simple roast chicken recipe on Epicurious.
-I have made a lot of roasted chicken and I have to say this one may be my new favorite.
-The key to Keller’s amazing simple roast chicken is making sure it’s completely dry before seasoning, that it’s properly trussed, and simply seasoned with lots of Kosher salt and a bit of freshly cracked pepper, to taste.
-You don’t add anything that could produce steam such as lemons, onions, or other veggies to the cavity and then you roast the chicken at a high temperature.
+We’ve had such hot weather lately that it was wonderful to wake up to a cool and overcast day, which always means cooking a comforting meal.
+I have made a lot of roasted chicken, and I have to say this one may be my new favorite.
+The key to Thomas Keller’s best simple roast chicken recipe is making sure the bird is entirely dry before seasoning, that it’s properly trussed, and seasoned very well with Kosher salt and freshly cracked pepper.
+You don’t add anything that could produce steam, such as lemons, onions, or other veggies, to the cavity, and then you roast the chicken at a high temperature.
 The final result is a very juicy roast chicken that is perfectly cooked and has really crispy skin.
 Keller serves his chicken with butter slathered on the pieces and mustard on the side.
-The chicken was incredibly easy to make, made the house smell fantastic, and was a hit with the whole family.
+This whole roasted chicken recipe was easy to make, was a hit with my entire family, and paired nicely with a mashed potato casserole, roasted asparagus, a simple salad, and some crusty bread.

 The Best Simple Roast Chicken